Public consultation, projects and publications

 - KAVHA Interpretation Strategy (2011) PDF: 5748 KB

 - KAVHA Safety Reports

 The three reports linked below assess risks associated with KAVHA and propose solutions to high priority issues.
 The KAVHA Safety Hazard Scoping Study is a comprehensive assessment of the risks to visitors and users of KAVHA as well as to the heritage structures.
 The KAVHA Safety Hazard Investigations report follows on from the scoping study, proposing engineering responses to mitigate several of the highest risks to people and structures.
 These design concepts were then independently reviewed, as documented in the third report.
-The Department of Infrastructure, Regional Development and Cities is working to resolve the safety risks and to implement solutions which are based on the advice in the AECOM report and the other expert technical advice.
+The department is working to resolve the safety risks and to implement solutions which are based on the advice in the AECOM report and the other expert technical advice.